iriusrisk/startleft/README.md

 ## JMESPath Queries

-A mapping file is basically additional login around a collection of JMESPath queries which are used describe how to find components, dataflows, and trustzones in source file data structures.
 Special $action fields begin with a dollar sign ($) and do not directly contribute to the OTM output.
 Instead they specify an action and behaviour used to process the source files or generate the OTM output.

 This table describes each special $actions.